FAQ - Master's Programmes at DSV

 Specific requirements

-Unfortunately the department is not able to give advance notice regarding specific requirements.
-Only the Admission board can consider your documents.
+The Admission board is unfortunately not available to give advance notice regarding specific requirements.
+They will only consider your documents during the admission period.
 All applicants must apply via University admissions and upload documents for the Admission board to review.

 Any programming language course (Python, C, C++, Java, Javascript etc.) is acceptable as long as it includes hands-on programming (writing actual code).
 Any programming language type is acceptable (object-oriented, procedural, logic-based etc.) provided that the course content includes at least the basic knowledge to understand and use the language in practice.